microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Update-MgBetaRiskDetection.md

   - `[MitreTechniqueId <String>]`:
   - `[RequestId <String>]`: Request ID of the sign-in associated with the risk detection.
 This property is null if the risk detection is not associated with a sign-in.
   - `[RiskDetail <String>]`: riskDetail
   - `[RiskEventType <String>]`: The type of risk event detected.
-The possible values are adminConfirmedUserCompromised, anomalousUserActivity, anonymizedIPAddress, generic, investigationsThreatIntelligence, investigationsThreatIntelligenceSigninLinked,leakedCredentials, maliciousIPAddress, maliciousIPAddressValidCredentialsBlockedIP, malwareInfectedIPAddress, mcasImpossibleTravel, mcasSuspiciousInboxManipulationRules, suspiciousAPITraffic, suspiciousIPAddress,   unfamiliarFeatures, unlikelyTravel, userReportedSuspiciousActivity.
+The possible values are unlikelyTravel, anonymizedIPAddress, maliciousIPAddress, unfamiliarFeatures, malwareInfectedIPAddress, suspiciousIPAddress, leakedCredentials, investigationsThreatIntelligence, generic,adminConfirmedUserCompromised, mcasImpossibleTravel, mcasSuspiciousInboxManipulationRules, investigationsThreatIntelligenceSigninLinked, maliciousIPAddressValidCredentialsBlockedIP, anomalousUserActivity, userReportedSuspiciousActivity.
 For more information about each value, see riskEventType values.
   - `[RiskLevel <String>]`: riskLevel
   - `[RiskState <String>]`: riskState
   - `[RiskType <String>]`: riskEventType